 Blood feuds run in both sides of my family.
 My father loathed his father.
 My maternal grandfather disowned my Aunt Kathleen when she married a former member of the Waffen SS.
 The Waltons was compulsory family viewing, but when I answered the phone to a voice claiming to be “Uncle Jack”, my mother told me to hang up, shrieking “He’s not your uncle, he’s a mad old man.”
 He turned out to be married to Aunt Nesta – another surprise!
 She liked to choose random names from the telephone directory and ring them to ask “Can I have a grave in your graveyard?”
 But that’s another story.

-My first job was working for Bill Buford at Granta.
+My first serious job was working for Bill Buford at Granta.
 We occupied the attic of an art gallery rent-free, as long as we looked at the paintings on our way to the loo.
-As a local news reporter I covered the miners’ strike and the Handsworth riots and infiltrated Sandinista propaganda into BBC news bulletins.
-Moving to London, I freelanced for Woman’s Own and the New Statesman before landing a job with the newly-founded Chat magazine, in an office round the corner from Harrods.
+As a news reporter in Worksop, Sheffield and Birmingham, I covered the miners’ strike and the Handsworth riots and infiltrated Sandinista propaganda into BBC news bulletins.
+Moving to London, I freelanced for Woman’s Own and the New Statesman before landing a job with the newly-founded Chat magazine in an office round the corner from Harrods.
 My one-woman campaign to overthrow Margaret Thatcher caused the proprietors to refer to us as the “Knightsbridge lesbians”.
 Stints on the Murdoch-owned Today (since folded) and the North-West Times (ditto) followed.
 In 1988 I came to Scotland, where I discovered that the secret of winning awards is writing to please oneself.

 the golden rules of interviewing

 - celebrities are boring – there are many other interesting subjects out there